NathanLawrence/lunchbox/README.md

 * *Factlist*: Produces a branded image with a list of items.
 * *Waterbug*: Creates a watermarked image with attribution.

+This particular version has been modified for use by KBIA.

 Assumptions
 -------------